 SWD can be monitored using a simple homemade trap or by buying traps (e.g. Great Lakes IPM).
 Traps should be placed in your field before fruit begins to ripen to identify if this pest is active.
 It is best to have multiple traps in each field, and at least one trap should be at the border of your crop, nearest a wooded edge where SWD activity may be earlier.
 Traps should be hung within the plant canopy in a shaded area and checked weekly.
-If creating homemade traps, we suggest using a 32 oz. plastic cup with ten 3/16" to 3/8" holes melted or cut within 2" of the top.
-The small holes allow SWD to enter put prevent entry of larger insects.
+If creating homemade traps, we suggest using a 32 oz. plastic cup with ten 3/16" to 3/8" holes melted or cut within 2" of the top (an in-depth guide to trap construction can be found at http://goo.gl/yL2uo8).
+The small holes allow SWD to enter but prevent entry of larger insects.
 A yellow sticky trap can be placed on the inside for capture and faster identification of SWD.